-Code Compliance is an important part of Development Services Department.
+Code Compliance is an important part of the Police Department.
 The Code Compliance Officer responds to concerns that affect the quality of life such as overgrown lots or yards, maintenance of structures, illegal signs, unsecured swimming pools, junk vehicles on private property, and other concerns of nuisances.

 Forms are located to the left under the blue tab “Forms”.